The public broadcast system governs itself through a variety of institutions — most of which are organized on a membership-model.

 The National Federation of Community Broadcasters is a membership organization that caters largely to rural stations, minority stations or low power stations.
 Its members are less likely to belong to NPR and are likely to have few paid professionals and mostly volunteer staffing.
 NFCB stations have been growing their local news and public affairs offerings to better serve their communities.

-NPR is a network serving 800+ member stations in three major ways:
+NPR is a network serving roughly 280 member organizations (operating 800+ stations) in three major ways:

 The company employs more than 700, has an operating budget that exceeds $150 million.
 It is headquartered in D.C. with a major production hub in L.A. and bureaus around the country and around the world.